 To make your learning experience as productive as possible, we will offer you a running Azure VM that contains all the data and the software used during the course.
 You will access it using your own laptop and the Microsoft Remote Desktop app, which is freely available on both Windows and macOS.
 Additionally, we will also provide you a detailed set-up guide, which you are welcome to follow to either deploy your own Azure VM from our image, or to install the necessary free (like R) or evaluation/developer edition (like SQL Server) software on your laptop.

 As a Data Scientist at Project Botticelli Ltd, Rafal focuses on making advanced analytics and artificial intelligence easy and useful for his clients.

 He can help you find valuable, meaningful patterns and statistically valid correlations using data mining and machine learning, and he is also known for his work in business intelligence, data protection, enterprise architecture, and solution delivery.

 Rafal has been a popular speaker at major IT conferences since 1998, and he has had the honour of sharing keynote platforms with Bill Gates and Neil Armstrong.
 A natural educator, he explains complex concepts in simple terms in his enjoyably energetic style.

-This course is available as live instructor-led training in the classroom or join the live class by Skype.
+This course is available as live instructor-led training in the classroom or join the live class by Teams/Skype.

 Intermediate Machine Learning in R on SQL Server and Microsoft ML Server